dribnet/purvs/README.md

   * "arcE": End of the smaller arc in radians
   * "arc2S" : Start of the larger arc in radians
   * "arc2E" : Start of the larger arc in radians
-  *	"recA" : Y-coordinate of both rectangles
+  *	"recA" : X-coordinate/size of both rectangles
-  *	"recB" : X-coordinate of both rectangles
+  *	"recB" : Y-coordinate/size of both rectangles
   *	"triX2": first X-coordinate of each triangle
   *	"triY2": first Y-coordinate of each triangle
   *	"triY2A" : second Y-coordinate of each triangle